DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - Adding accounts: should be a well-defined process, and users should sign AUP
     - Adding, removing, and modifying accounts and permissions should be carefully controlled and documented
     - Accounts that are no longer needed should be suspended
-    - ISO 9000 standards use a Plan-Do-Check-Act loop
+    - 📝ISO 9000 standards use a Plan-Do-Check-Act loop
-        - plan: foundation of everything in the ISMS, determines goals and drives policies
+        - 🎤plan: foundation of everything in the ISMS, determines goals and drives policies
-        - do: security operations
+        - 🎤do: security operations
-        - check: security assessment and testing (this objective)
+        - 🎤check: security assessment and testing (this objective)
-        - act: formally do the management review
+        - 🎤act: formally do the management review

 - 6.3.3 Key performance and risk indicators
     - 🍮**Key Performance Indicator (KPIs)**: measures that provide significance of showing the performance an ISMS compared to stated goals